Dating After Prostate Cancer

 Talk about it

 Finally, when you feel the time is right to start a relationship with someone, be upfront with them.
-The American Cancer Society feels “...silence is not the best plan.
-Before you and your partner decide to make a strong commitment, you should talk about the cancer.
-This is especially true if the length of your life or your fertility has been affected.
-Otherwise, cancer may become a secret that’s very hard to keep.”1
+According to the American Cancer Society, "Silence is not the best plan.
+Before you and your partner decide to make a strong commitment, you should talk about the cancer."1

 What about dating do you want to know?

-In the near future, I’m going to expand this topic a bit and look at some of the other issues that go along with dating and prostate cancer.
+In the near future, I am going to expand this topic a bit and look at some of the other issues that go along with dating and prostate cancer.
 Thank you.